 Note that the preferred method of managing your Oracle installations is to create a central inventory directory with the shell script.
-If you create a central inventory directory, then the next time you install any Oracle software on this computer, the installer will automatically locate and update the inventory without prompting you.
+If you create a central inventory directory, then the next time you install any Oracle software on this computer, the installer automatically locates and updates the inventory without prompting you.
 The installer uses the inventory to identify what Oracle software is installed.
-It also saves all your installation log files to the inventory location.
+It also saves all the installation log files to the inventory location.

 If you do not run the script and use a local inventory, a local copy of the inventory is created for this specific installation only.
-If you later run the installer to install additional Oracle software, the installer will again prompt you to create an inventory.
+If you later run the installer to install additional Oracle software, the installer again prompts you to create an inventory.

-This page introduces you to the Oracle Fusion Middleware installer and provides two important pieces of information:
+This screen introduces you to the Oracle Fusion Middleware installer and provides two important pieces of information:

-A navigation pane on the left that summarizes the tasks the installer will help you complete.
-Each item in the navigation pane represents a specific installer screen that will prompt you for information required to install the software.
+A navigation pane on the left that summarizes the tasks the installer helps you complete.
+Each item in the navigation pane represents a specific installer screen that prompts you for information required to install the software.